-If I asked you why you started your brand’s podcast, would you have an answer right away?
+If I asked you why you started or are considering starting your brand’s podcast, would you have an answer right away?
 Or would it take a little noodling to get there?
 (Note: just “because everyone else is doing it” is NOT a good answer.)

-So often, we in the corporate world are quick to jump on the bandwagon and grasp at our piece of the pie before another fad passes.
+In the corporate world, we often are quick to jump on the bandwagon and grasp at our piece of the pie before another fad passes.
 But, my friends, podcasting is not a fad, and like any other marketing medium, it deserves consideration and strategic development.
-Your podcast must have a defined “why” to be successful.

 1. Is there a business need for a podcast?

-Also, think about every marketing program you deploy: emails, content marketing, webinars, mailer campaigns — you name it.
-Each one ties back to a specific business need your team is trying to solve.
+Also, consider every marketing program you deploy: emails, content marketing, webinars, mailer campaigns — you name it.
+Each ties back to a business need your team is trying to solve.
 In the same way, a B2B podcast requires a strategy because, if done correctly, it has the potential to create engaging, thought-provoking content that can be leveraged as a key business opportunity and brand differentiator.

 2. Is there an audience for this type of podcast?